 Bands such as HANNIE have really delved deep into what is possible with a tool like the Launchpad and for figures like Timberlake, they are a mainstay of the studio desk.

 It is great for playing in drum sounds.
-But it can be used for so much more – the colour-coded display (each of the 64 pads are underpinned by Red, Green and Blue LEDs) that matches the colours of your clips in Ableton can be used to launch clips and create entire songs as well as control the mixer, start and stop loops, arm tracks, and control volumes, pans and sends.
+But it can be used for so much more!
+The colour-coded display (each of the 64 pads are underpinned by Red, Green and Blue LEDs) matches the colours of your clips in Ableton.
+It can be used to launch clips and create entire songs as well as control the mixer, start and stop loops, arm tracks, and control volumes, pans and sends.

-The Launchpad is designed to work with Ableton Live & Ableton Live Lite and if that is your major DAW, it’s very much a plug-and-play tool for music production.
+The Launchpad is designed to work with Ableton Live & Ableton Live Lite.
+So if that is your major DAW, it’s very much a plug-and-play tool for music production.

 It will still work with other DAWs, including Logic Pro X and Pro Tools X but there may be a little bit of set up required.

-For me, one of the best things about the Launchpad is how it allows you to engage with your tracks in a more creative manner – especially when you are looking at working with percussion or drums and looping but for some it might be seen as something to be used in parallel with a more standard MIDI keyboard rather than instead of.
+For me, one of the best things about the Launchpad is how it allows you to engage with your tracks in a more creative manner.
+Especially when you are looking at working with percussion or drums and looping.
+However, for some, it might be seen as something to be used in parallel with a more standard MIDI keyboard rather than instead of.

 If the Launchpad on its own is a little too much of a jump, Novation also makes an excellent product called the Launchkey which gives you (25 keys) 25 number of keys with 16 LED pads which is a good alternative.